-We start by presenting the results validating our test using affiliated firms.
-We then present the results for the overall sample (which are mixed), the results for those pre-identified clusters with low variation in markups across firms (which strongly indicate collusion), and some important characteristics of these collusive
+We start by presenting the results validating our screen using affiliated firms.
+We then present the results for the overall sample (which are mixed), the results for those pre-identified clusters with low variation in markups across firms (which strongly indicate collusion), and some important characteristics of these collusive clusters.
+Throughout our regression analysis, we report robust standard errors, clustered at the firm level.